 The hamantaschen is a cookie with a filling, known for its triangular shape.
 It's a popular treat during the Jewish holiday of Purim where Haman features as the villain of the Purim story.

-Similar to Halloween or Mardi Gras, Purim is celebrated with kids dressing up in costumes and exchanging "mishloach manot" - gift baskets of food and drink - with family and friends on the day of Purim itself.
+Similar to Halloween or Mardi Gras, Purim is celebrated with kids dressing up in costumes and exchanging "mishloach manot" (sending portions in Hebrew) - gift baskets of food and drink.
+The baskets are exchanged with family and friends on the day of Purim itself.
 The mitzvah of giving mishloach manot derives from the bible (book of Esther).
 This custom is inspired by the idea of ensuring that everyone has enough food and drink for the Purim feast and to encourage love and friendship amongst Jews and their neighbors.

 Traditionally, mishloach manot is filled with sweets and yummy treats, which hamantaschen cookies are perfect for!

 I was inspired by this blog post to decorate my hamantaschen cookies with sprinkles, as a colorful touch to my unique vegan hamantaschen recipe.

 To make the recipe vegan I replaced butter with coconut oil.
 To replace eggs I used water.
 If you use purified coconut oil, the cookies wont have the coconut flavor at all.
 You can choose by your flavor.
 The cookies are crunchy and with the sweet Halva filling they create the perfect bite.